SALT-NLP/Multi-View-Seq2Seq/README.md

 The trained multi-view summarization models used in the paper can be downloaded [here](https://drive.google.com/file/d/1Rhzxk1B7oaKi85Gsxr_8WcqTRx23HO-y/view?usp=sharing)

-Note that during training, after every epoch, it will automatically evaluate on the val and test set.
+Note that during training, after every epoch, it will automatically evaluate on the val and test set (you might need to change the dataset path in `./fairseq_multi_view/fairseq_cli/train.py` for single_view training).
 The best model is selected based on lower loss on val set.
 Also, the training is performed on one P100 GPU (or other GPU with memory >= 16G).
 After 6 or 7 epoches, it will get the best model and you could stop further training.

 #### Training Single-View model
 Please run `./train_single_view.sh` to train the single-view models.
 Note that you might need to modify the data folder name.